Notsewxela/CppND-System-Monitor-Udacity-Project/README.md

 # CppND-System-Monitor

-Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+Completed starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

-Follow along with the classroom lesson to complete the project!
+The code acts as a poor man's `htop` with similar functionality. **It is more designed to be a demonstration of my skillset than to be of any real use!**

 ![System Monitor](images/monitor.png)

+# Limitations

+Currently, the CPU usage of each process is calculated as the percentage of active jiffies to total jiffies throughout its entire lifetime.
+As a result, this means that the number tends to start very high and drop off with time and become insensitive to input.
+If I get a chance, I would like to improve this so it provides a more real-time value for CPU usage.

 ## Udacity Linux Workspace
 [Udacity](https://www.udacity.com/) provides a browser-based Linux [Workspace](https://engineering.udacity.com/creating-a-gpu-enhanced-virtual-desktop-for-udacity-497bdd91a505) for students.